Exhaust Gases Become “Raw Materials”! A Low-Carbon Production Revolution for Calcium Formate

 2025-09-23

-In the wave of green transformation sweeping the chemical industry, calcium formate is redefining its value through a disruptive production approach—no longer merely a byproduct of conventional chemical processes, but rather a “green crystal” born from the resourceful utilization of industrial tail gases.
-This production revolution, driven by technological breakthroughs, is setting a brand-new paradigm for the industry’s low-carbon development.
+Amid the wave of green transformation in the chemical industry, calcium formate is redefining its value through a disruptive production approach: no longer a byproduct of conventional chemical processes, it has become a “green crystallization” born from the resource‑efficient utilization of industrial exhaust gases.
+This production revolution, driven by technological breakthroughs, is offering a new paradigm for the industry’s low‑carbon development.

-In the wave of green transformation sweeping the chemical industry, calcium formate is redefining its value through a disruptive production approach—no longer merely a byproduct of conventional chemical processes, but rather a “green crystallization” born from the resourceful utilization of industrial tail gases.
-This production revolution, driven by technological breakthroughs, is offering a brand-new paradigm for the industry’s low-carbon development.
+Amid the wave of green transformation in the chemical industry, calcium formate is redefining its value through a disruptive production approach: no longer a byproduct of conventional chemical processes, it has become a “green crystallization” born from the resource‑efficient utilization of industrial exhaust gases.
+This production revolution, driven by technological breakthroughs, is offering a new paradigm for the industry’s low‑carbon development.

-For a long time, the tail gas produced during yellow phosphorus processing has been both a key focus and a major challenge in environmental protection efforts.
-This type of tail gas is rich in carbon monoxide; if discharged directly, it not only pollutes the atmosphere but also results in the wasteful use of valuable resources.
-However, a core technology that has been awarded a national invention patent has transformed this situation, turning yellow phosphorus tail gas from an “environmental burden” into a key raw material for the production of calcium formate—a fundamental shift from “waste” to “treasure.”
+For a long time, the yellow‑phosphorus tail gas generated in phosphorus‑chemical production has remained both a priority and a major challenge in environmental protection.
+This type of exhaust gas is rich in carbon monoxide; if released directly, it not only pollutes the atmosphere but also results in the wastage of valuable resources.
+However, a core technology that has been granted a national invention patent has transformed this situation, turning yellow‑phosphorus tail gas from an “environmental burden” into a key raw material for producing calcium formate, thereby achieving a fundamental shift from “waste” to “valuable resource.”

-This innovative production process has established a complete, closed-loop resource circulation system: First, through a sophisticated purification and refining process, impurities such as phosphine and hydrogen sulfide are removed from the yellow phosphorus tail gas, yielding high-purity carbon monoxide.
-This carbon monoxide is then combined with calcium hydroxide in precise proportions and fed into a reaction vessel, where a synthesis reaction takes place under specific temperature and pressure conditions.
-Finally, after undergoing multiple processing steps—including drying, screening, and quality inspection—the product emerges as calcium formate that meets stringent purity standards and exhibits consistent quality.
-Throughout the entire process, the utilization rate of industrial tail gases reaches over 95%, significantly reducing raw material procurement costs and substantially cutting carbon emissions at the source, thereby achieving simultaneous improvements in both environmental and economic benefits.
+This innovative production process establishes a comprehensive resource‑circulation closed loop: first, advanced purification and refining techniques remove impurities such as phosphine and hydrogen sulfide from yellow phosphorus off‑gas, yielding high‑purity carbon monoxide; this is then fed into a reactor with calcium hydroxide in precisely controlled proportions, where a synthesis reaction takes place under specific temperature and pressure conditions.
+Finally, after undergoing multiple processing steps—including drying, sieving, and quality testing—the product emerges as calcium formate of compliant purity and stable quality.
+Throughout the process, the utilization rate of industrial off‑gas resources exceeds 95%, significantly reducing raw material procurement costs while cutting carbon emissions at the source, thereby achieving simultaneous improvements in both environmental and economic performance.

-Compared to the traditional calcium formate production process, this “calcium production from tail gas” approach demonstrates significant advantages: raw material costs are reduced by more than 30%, carbon emission intensity is slashed by 60%, and the product—thanks to its low impurity content and high stability—is more competitive across various application fields.
-The widespread adoption of this technology not only injects green momentum into the calcium formate industry but also provides a replicable model for tail gas treatment and resource recovery across the entire chemical industry, thereby helping to firmly establish and promote the concept of low-carbon production.
+Compared with conventional calcium formate production processes, this “tail‑gas‑to‑calcium” approach offers significant advantages: raw material costs are reduced by more than 30%, carbon intensity is cut by 60%, and the product’s low impurity content and enhanced stability make it more competitive across a range of applications.
+The widespread adoption of this technology not only injects green momentum into the calcium formate industry but also provides a replicable model for tail‑gas treatment and resource recovery throughout the chemical sector, helping to embed and institutionalize low‑carbon production principles.

 Relevant documents